bendemboski/rfcs/0726-dom-element-descriptor-interface.md

 ### One interface, three symbols

-We could get rid of the `DOMElementDescriptor` interface entirely and modify the `IDOMElementDescriptor` interface to store `element`, `elements`, and `description` on properties keyed by three different public `Symbol`s.
+We could get rid of the `DescriptorData` type entirely and modify the `IDOMElementDescriptor` interface to store `element`, `elements`, and `description` on properties keyed by three different public `Symbol`s.
 This doesn't seem to confer any real benefits that aren't captured by the primary proposal or the `Symbol for data storage` alternative, and makes ad-hoc descriptors less ergonomic:

 ```ts
 let element = someOtherLibrary.getGraphElement();